 The analysis provides several key findings.
 First, consistent with previous studies, the correlation coefficients decrease with increasing distance (top row of Figure 6).
 Second, also consistent with previous studies, this decrease occurs more slowly with longer time intervals (top row of Figure 6).
 An alternative way of viewing this result is that correlation coefficients decrease at a similar rate when plotted versus distance divided by time interval (middle row of Figure 6).
-Third, the scatter in results is further decreased when an implied relative speed is introduced for the first location in the pair of locations (bottom row of Figure 6).
-Finally, a model, shown by the dashed black line in the bottom row of Figure 6, fits the empirical data well when calibrated using the location-specific derived input parameters, where
+Third, the scatter in results is further decreased when a relative speed12 is introduced for the first location in the pair of locations (bottom row of Figure 6).
+Finally, the generalized method, shown by the dashed black line in the bottom row of Figure 6, fits the empirical data quite well when calibrated using the location-specific derived input parameters.